-Bryant Peak is a fun, challenging scramble.
-If downclimbing loose rock while hovering over exposure bothers you, this may not be the trip for you.
-But it is an otherwise very enjoyable trip that offers a surprising alpine flavor on a relatively low summit.
+Bryant Peak is a fun, if not so challenging scramble.
+It is a very enjoyable trip that offers a surprising alpine flavor on a relatively low summit.

 Once at the summit block, your route will depend on snow cover.
 If there is plenty of snow, there is an easy access to the summit in the middle of the summit block up easy (Class 3, no exposure) rocks and stunted trees.
 If there is no snow cover, this route may not be reachable, and the only way to the summit is around the left (north) side on easy but exposed rock.
 Take care whichever route is taken.
 THE ROCK IS VERY LOOSE HERE!

-Total time to summit: 4 hours.
-Difficulty: Class 3, route finding, exposure depending on route chosen: Roundtrip Distance: 11 miles
+Total time to summit: 3.5 hours.
+Difficulty: Mainly Class 2, Class 3 at the top, route finding, exposure depending on route chosen: Roundtrip Distance: 11 miles

 Red TapeThis trip lies within the Alpine Lakes Wilderness.
 Wilderness permits are located at the trailhead on a self-service basis.
 A Northwest Trail Park Pass ($30/year) is required to park at the Denny Creek Trailhead.

 External LinksThe closest year-round Forest Service ranger station is in North Bend, about 14 miles from Snoqualmie Pass.
 Contact information: